Jamal Mashburn: Charlotte Hornets (2000–2002)

-In his first season in Charlotte, Mashburn averaged 20.1 points, 7.6 rebounds and 5.4 assists in 76 games.
+In his first season in Charlotte, Mashburn signed a six-year, $54.3 million extension through the 2005–06 season.
+He averaged 20.1 points, 7.6 rebounds and 5.4 assists in 76 games.
 Led by his play and the play of Baron Davis, the Hornets won 46 games and faced Miami in the first round of the playoffs.
 While his former team was favored to win the series, Mashburn averaged 23.7 points, as the younger Hornets shocked the Heat and swept them in three games.
 Next up were the Milwaukee Bucks, who took a two-game lead before the Hornets won game three in Charlotte led by Mashburn's 36 points and game four, in which Mashburn scored 31.
 Despite managing to win three straight games, the Bucks responded to win the last two games and the series.
 Mashburn averaged a career high 24.9 points in the 2001 playoffs.

 The 2001–02 season once again featured injury problems for Mashburn, and he only played in 40 games averaging 21.5 points per game.
 The Hornets made the playoffs and defeated Orlando before losing to the New Jersey Nets, but Mashburn's injury woes kept him out of the postseason.
 The Hornets would go on to relocate to New Orleans after the season ended.

 New Orleans Hornets (2002–2005)

 Mashburn's best overall NBA season took place in the 2002–03 season, and he played in all 82 games averaging 21.6 points per game.
-He played in his first and only All-Star game (which was Michael Jordan's last) scoring 10 points in the 2003 NBA All-Star Game in Atlanta, won the Eastern Conference Player of the Month award in March and made the All-NBA Third Team.
+He played in his first and only All-Star game, scoring 10 points in the 2003 NBA All-Star Game in Atlanta, won the Eastern Conference Player of the Month award in March and made the All-NBA Third Team.
 The season also featured some high scoring games for Mashburn, including a 50-point performance against Memphis on February 21 and a 40-point game against Orlando on March 26.
 The Hornets won 47 games and faced the Philadelphia 76ers in the first round of the playoffs, but Mashburn played in only four games of the series due to a finger injury.
 In the deciding Game 6 loss on May 2, 2003, Mashburn led the Hornets in scoring with 36 points while adding five assists.

 Mashburn continued his stellar play in the 2003–04 season, but injuries plagued him for most of the year and he managed to play in only 19 games.
 He was later unable to participate in the 2004 playoffs.
 Bothered by problems with his right knee (patella femoral irritation), he decided to sit out the 2004–05 season in hopes that his knee would recover.
 He had microfracture surgery performed on his knee, a risky surgery that not all players have been able to recover from.